tijn-jacobs/tijn-jacobs.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm currently pursuing a PhD in the Department of Mathematics at Vrije Universiteit Amsterdam, under the supervision of [Stephanie van der Pas](https://www.stephanievanderpas.nl/) and [Wessel van Wieringen](https://www.math.vu.nl/~wvanwie/).
-My work is part of the *BayCause* project, funded by the European Research Council (ERC).
+My work is part of the BayCause project, funded by the European Research Council (ERC).

 My work focuses on developing statistical methodology for causal inference.
-I am particularly interested in survival data and high-dimensional settings, which both pose unique challenges.
-I also make these methods available through open-source software to promote accessibility, transparency, and reproducibility.
+I am particularly interested in survival data and high-dimensional setting.
+Both present unique challenges for reliable causal inference.
+I also make these methods available through open-source software to promote accessibility and reproducibility.

-**Research interests include:**
+**Research interests:**
 - Causal inference
-- Bayesian nonparametric methods
+- Bayesian non-parametric methods
 - Tree ensembles
 - Survival analysis
 - High-dimensional data